Estonian Centre Party: Social Policy

 The party supports the creation of social welfare programs such as a social housing program and support for single parents.
 It also supports a strict immigration and migrant policy.

+Foreign Policy

+The party was divided over the question of EU accession.
+At a party congress in Tartu on 9 August 2003, a majority of delegates voted against EU membership.
+Party Chairman Edgar Savisaar, however, had advocated a position that would have allowed party members to decide for themselves how to vote in the upcoming membership referendum.

+After the Russian invasion of Ukraine the party, under the leadership of Jüri Ratas, shifted its position on Russia.
+In March 2022 a agreement with United Russia signed in 2004 was annuelled.
+After Mihhail Kõlvart won the leadership election in September 2023, which was seen as the party returning to the old Russophone roots, ten out of the 16 MPs defected to other parties.

 European representation

 The Estonian Centre Party currently has two members of the European Parliament, one of whom sits in the Renew Europe group and the other of whom sits in the European Conservatives and Reformists group.
-In the European Committee of the Regions, the Estonian Centre Party sits in the Renew Europe CoR group, with one full and one alternate member for the 2020–2025 mandate.
+In the European Committee of the Regions, the Estonian Centre Party sits in the Renew Europe CoR group, with one full and two alternate members for the 2025–2030 mandate.
 Andres Jaadla is the Deputy Coordinator of the COTER Commission.